 Quickstart: Get started with Language Studio

-Language Studio is a set of UI-based tools that lets you explore, build, and integrate features from Azure Cognitive Service for Language into your applications.
+Language Studio is a set of UI-based tools that lets you explore, build, and integrate features from Azure AI Language into your applications.

 Language Studio provides you with a platform to try several service features, and see what they return in a visual manner.
 It also provides you with an easy-to-use experience to create custom projects and models to work on your data.
 Using the Studio, you can get started without needing to write code, and then use the available client libraries and REST APIs in your application.

 Language Studio lets you try available features without needing to create an Azure account or an Azure resource.
 From the main page of the studio, select one of the listed categories to see available features you can try.

 Once you choose a feature, you'll be able to send several text examples to the service, and see example output.

 When you're ready to use Language Studio features on your own text data, you will need an Azure AI Language resource for authentication and billing.
 You can also use this resource to call the REST APIs and client libraries programmatically.
 Follow these steps to get started.

 The setup process and requirements for custom features are different.
 If you're using one of the following custom features, we recommend using the quickstart articles linked below to get started more easily.